 Click Create and wait for your subdomain to resolve.

-4. Click Create and wait for your subdomain to resolve.
+5. Click Create and wait for your subdomain to resolve.

+Finally, click Create, or a similar commend, and wait for your subdomain to resolve.
 It typically takes anywhere from 30 minutes to 24 hours for your subdomain to be implemented and functional on your website.

 Add a subdomain to your site